Hi, welcome to the Sustain Music Project.

 July 24 – 3-4 pm at Hickman Park, Edmonds

-Synaesthesia: the blending of the senses.
-Experience it for yourself as you listen to the beautiful sounds of classical guitar and flute in a two hour exploration of imaginative music and art.
-Visual artist Soo Hong will be live painting as the musicians play.
+At the event, “Synaesthesia: the blending of the senses”, attendees were able to experience the beautiful sounds of classical guitar and flute in a two-hour exploration of imaginative music and art.
+Visual artist Soo Hong was live painting as the musicians played, creating a unique and immersive experience for the audience.

 August 4 – 7-9 pm at St. John’s United Church, Seattle